Thorne Bay is located on the east coast of Prince of Wales Island, 57 miles from the Clark Bay ferry terminal and 34 miles from Klawock.

 Prince of Wales Chamber of Commerce, P.O.
 Box 490, Klawock, AK 99925; phone 907-755-2626 or via Thorne Bay City.
 The U.S. Forest Service has an office in Thorne Bay, phone 907-828-3304.

-Thorne Bay began as a logging camp for Ketchikan Pulp Co.
+Thorne Bay began as a logging camp Ketchikan Pulp Co.
 (KPC) in 1962, and was incorporated in 1982, making it one of Alaska’s newest cities.
 It was connected to the island road system in 1974.
 When timber was big in the 1960s and 1970s, Thorne Bay was the largest logging camp in North America, with more than 600 residents.
-The population has fluctuated with the lumber industry.
+The population has fluctuated with the timber industry.
 Ketchikan Pulp Co. completed its final timber sales in 2001 and closed down operations here.

 - Go to the Thorne Bay Ranger Station for recreation opportunities and conservation education as well as information regarding Prince Of Wales Island.